Eccentric Signatures of Stellar-Mass Binary Black Holes with Circumbinary Disks in LISA: Introduction

 Torques from a CBD can act to contrast or amplify the effects of GW emission.
 GW emission can \textit{only} remove energy from a binary, thereby always reducing its separation and eccentricity \citep{Peters:1964}.
 Analytical and early numerical simulations \citep[e.g.,][]{Pringle:1991, GouldRix:2000, Armitage2002, Haiman:2009:CBDSMBH} showed that the presence of a CBD would also facilitate inspiral.
 More recent hydrodynamic simulations, however, which resolve the gas dynamics \textit{within} the central cavity of the CBD, show that CBDs can cause binary inspiral \textit{or} outspiral, \citep[e.g.,][]{Miranda2016, Munoz:2019:CBDs, DOrazioDuffel2021} depending on many factors (e.g., disk thickness \citep{Tiede2020}, viscosity \citep{2020:HeathNixon:thinvsthickdisk}, binary mass ratio and eccentricity \citep{Siwek:CBDs:2023}), if the disk mass is comparable to the mass of the binary \citep{Valli:2024:CBDs}.
 Hydrodynamical simulations also show that resonant disk-binary interactions typically increase the eccentricity of binaries that start close to circular \citep{GoldreichTremaine:1979:disks}.
 The eccentricity saturates at a limiting value \citep{LubowArtymowicz:1992:eccentricitydisk, Zrake:2021:CBDs, DOrazioDuffel2021}, the ``equilibrium eccentricity'' $e_\mathrm{eq}$, that depends on the binary mass ratio \citep{Siwek:CBDs:2023}, if the mass of the CBD is at least a few percent of the binary's mass \citep{Valli:2024:CBDs}.

 \citet{IbashiGrobner:2020:BBHinAGN} developed an analytic model to combine the driving factors of gas torques and GW emission on BBH embedded in AGN disks, with disk properties dependent on the mass and proximity of the central supermassive BH.
-They estimate the eccentricities of equal-mass BBH with $M=50$~M$_\odot$ in LISA to be in the range $0.01$---$0.1$. \citet{IshibashiGrobner:2024:AGNCBDs} updated the simplified analytic model to include the effects of accretion, studying three different total masses and five different mass ratios. \citet{Zrake:2021:CBDs} combine hydrodynamical simulations, described in \citet{Tiede2020}, with equations for GW-driven evolution from \citet{Peters:1964}, to evolve equal-mass BBHs from stellar to supermassive, finding all equal-mass BBHs have $e_\mathrm{eq}\sim0.45$.
+They estimate the eccentricities of equal-mass BBH with $M=50$~M$_\odot$ in LISA to be in the range $0.01$---$0.1$. \citet{IshibashiGrobner:2024:AGNCBDs} updated the simplified analytic model to include the effects of accretion, studying three different total masses and five different mass ratios. \citet{Zrake:2021:CBDs} combine hydrodynamical simulations with equations for GW-driven evolution from \citet{Peters:1964} to evolve equal-mass BBHs of masses ranging from stellar to supermassive, finding all equal-mass BBHs have $e_\mathrm{eq}\sim0.45$as a result of gas driving, and that an $M=147$~M$_\odot$ binary at redshift $z=1$ has $e \sim 5 \times 10^{-3}$ at $\sim0.01$~Hz.
+For other classes of LISA sources, such as the much heavier and louder supermassive BBH mergers, eccentricities can be measured at lower frequencies; for example, \citet{ArmitageKatarajan2005, Roedig2011, Siwek:2024:MBHBs} all predict that $10^{6}$~M$_\odot$ BBHs retain $e\gtrsim10^{-3}$ in LISA.

 Here, we combine cutting-edge detailed hydrodynamical simulations of BBHs with CBD \citep{Siwek:CBDs:2023} with the formulae of \citet{Peters:1964} for the evolution of orbital parameters under GW emission.
 We study a range of binary total masses $M \in (33, 60)$~M$_\odot$ and initial eccentricities $e_i \in (0, 0.8)$, finding that these binaries have equilibrium eccentricities between $0.2\lesssim e_\mathrm{eq} \lesssim 0.5$, depending on initial mass ratio.
 As they evolve to higher frequencies and smaller separations, GW-driven evolution takes over, and the eccentricity begins to decay rapidly.
 The earlier CBD-driven evolution leaves its mark on the binary, leading to eccentricities $e_{0.01} \sim 10^{-2}$ at $0.01$~Hz.